-Apart from the discretionary work system mentioned in 1. above, another type of discretionary work system may be adopted for work of planning, researching and analyzing matters regarding business operation for which an employer does not give concrete instructions concerning the means of executing work or the allocation of time (covered types of work), on the following conditions: a labor-management committee that satisfies certain requirements has been established for the purpose of examining matters concerning working conditions and giving workers opportunities to present opinions; and the following matters have been decided by a majority of no less than four-fifths of committee members, have been documented in the prescribed form (see p.63) and have been submitted to the Director-General of the competent Labour Standards Inspection Office.
+Apart from the discretionary work system mentioned in 1. above, the discretionary work system for management-related work (hereinafter referred to as "management-related work system") may be adopted for work of planning, researching and analyzing matters regarding business operation for which an employer does not give concrete instructions concerning decisions, etc. on the means of executing work or the allocation of time (hereinafter referred to as "covered types of work"), as the employer needs to leave a significant amount of the methods of conducting it to the workers engaged in that work, on the following conditions: a labor-management committee that satisfies certain requirements has been established for the purpose of examining matters concerning working conditions and giving workers opportunities to present opinions; and the following matters have been decided by a majority of no less than four-fifths of committee members, have been documented in the prescribed form (see p.[68]) and have been submitted to the Director-General of the competent Labour Standards Inspection Office.